sclaussen/health/README.md

-uses a baseline meal configuration, adds 250g of chicken per the -C cli option, and a set of meal adjustments to auto configure a meal that meets the macro goals as defined by the profile (see dat/health.yaml) .
-All the numbers are in grams.
+uses a baseline meal configuration, adds 250g of chicken per the -C cli option, and a set of meal adjustments to auto configure a meal that meets the macro goals as defined by the profile (see dat/health.yaml).
+Some of the data values are in units (eg # of eggs), others in tablespoons (eg Extra Virgin Olive Oil), and the remaining are in grams.

 ```
 $ health -w 190 -f 25 -b 500 -C 250